 Come back to your WordPress admin and install the plugin from the Zip file.

-After activating the plugin, you will get an option to enter the license key at the bottom of the Settings > General page.
+After activating the plugin, you will see a field to enter the license key at the bottom of the Settings > General page.

-Enter the key and validate it to unlock all the pro features mentioned above.
+Enter the key and validate it to unlock all the pro features we’ve mentioned above.

 However, for the extra features like WooCommerce Booster and priority support, you have to opt for the high-end Business or Agency plans.